Thiruvananthapuram: Primary and secondary education

 Schools in Thiruvananthapuram are classified as aided, unaided and Government schools.
 The government schools are run directly by the Kerala State Education Board and follow the syllabus prescribed by the state government.
 The aided schools also follow the state syllabus.
 Malayalam and English are the primary languages of instruction; Tamil and Hindi are also used.
-The schools are affiliated with The State Council of Educational Research and Training (SCERT), Central Board of Secondary Education (CBSE), Indian Certificate of Secondary Education (ICSE), International General Certificate of Secondary Education (IGCSE) and National Institute of Open Schooling (NIOS).
+The schools are affiliated with The State Council of Educational Research and Training (SCERT), the Central Board of Secondary Education (CBSE), the Indian Certificate of Secondary Education (ICSE), the International General Certificate of Secondary Education (IGCSE) and the National Institute of Open Schooling (NIOS).
 In the National Achievement Survey conducted by the National Council of Educational Research and Training (NCERT), Thiruvananthapuram is ranked as the best city in Kerala.

-The notable schools in the city include St. Mary's Higher Secondary School, which is considered one of the largest schools in Asia, with the total number of students exceeding 12,000, Government Model Boys Higher Secondary School, Government Higher Secondary School for Girls, Holy Angel's Convent Trivandrum, SMV School, Trivandrum International School, Chinmaya Vidyalayas, Kendriya Vidyalaya, Loyola School, Christ Nagar School, Thiruvananthapuram, Sarvodaya Vidyalaya, Nirmala Bhavan Higher Secondary School, Arya Central School, Jyothi Nilayam School, St. Joseph's Higher Secondary School, St. Thomas Residential School, The Oxford School and VSSC Central School.
+The notable schools in the city include St. Mary's Higher Secondary School, which is considered one of the largest schools in Asia, with the total number of students exceeding 12,000, the Government Model Boys Higher Secondary School, the Government Higher Secondary School for Girls, Holy Angel's Convent Trivandrum, SMV School, Trivandrum International School, Chinmaya Vidyalayas, Kendriya Vidyalaya, Loyola School, Christ Nagar School, Thiruvananthapuram, Sarvodaya Vidyalaya, Nirmala Bhavan Higher Secondary School, Arya Central School, Jyothi Nilayam School, St. Joseph's Higher Secondary School, St. Thomas Residential School, The Oxford School and VSSC Central School.

 Higher education and research

 Thiruvananthapuram is a major educational and research hub with various institutions in the fields of space science, information technology, physical science, biotechnology, engineering and medicine.
 There are three universities in Thiruvananthapuram: two state universities and one deemed university.
 The state universities are the University of Kerala and APJ Abdul Kalam Technological University.
-Indian Institute of Space Science and Technology (IIST), is a government-aided institute and deemed university.
+The Indian Institute of Space Science and Technology (IIST), is a government-aided institute and deemed university.
 IIST is the first of its kind in the country, to offer graduate courses and research in space sciences, space technology and space applications.
-The city also houses two Institutes of National Importance; Sree Chitra Tirunal Institute for Medical Sciences and Technology (SCTIMST) and Indian Institute of Science Education and Research (IISER).
+The city also houses two Institutes of National Importance; the Sree Chitra Tirunal Institute for Medical Sciences and Technology (SCTIMST) and the Indian Institute of Science Education and Research (IISER).
 Thiruvananthapuram is one of the regional headquarters of Indira Gandhi National Open University (IGNOU).